mborgerson/wiki-export/wiki/Boot_Process.md

 The Xbox uses a chain of trust during the boot process:

+**MCPX X2**

+There's no chain of trust.

+It behaves similar to the MCPX X3 1.0 boot, just that the MCPX ROM is not available, so the code is loaded from untrusted flash.

+There are also different X-Code opcodes and keys.

+**MCPX X3 1.0**

+-   MCPX ROM:
+    -   Runs untrusted from flash X-Codes in a limited virtual-machine.
+    -   Contains key + decrypts the 2BL using RC4.
+    -   In success case: Go to 2BL.
+    -   In error case: Hides ROM and intends to triple-fault.
+-   2BL:
--   The MCPX ROM contains a key to decrypt the 2BL.
+    -   The MCPX ROM is hidden.
--   The 2BL is run.
-The MCPX ROM is hidden at this point.
-The 2BL decryption key is (overwritten with 0x00-Bytes).
-The 2BL contains a kernel decryption key.
+    -   The 2BL decryption key is (overwritten with 0x00-Bytes).
+    -   Contains keys for kernel decryption and execution; decrypts kernel using RC4 and extracts using LZX.
+-   Kernel:
+    -   The kernel decryption key is overwritten with 0x00-Bytes.
+    -   The 2BL is overwritten with 0xCC-Bytes.
--   Once the kernel is decrypted and initialized, the INIT section is discarded.
-The kernel decryption key is overwritten with 0x00-Bytes.
+    -   Once the kernel is initialized, the INIT section is discarded.
     -   The kernel only runs signed [XBE](/wiki/XBE "wikilink") files from allowed media.

-There are also a handful of assumptions:
+**MCPX X3 1.1**

+-   MCPX ROM:
+    -   Runs untrusted from flash X-Codes in a limited virtual-machine.
+    -   Hashes the unencrypted FBL using TEA encryption.
+    -   In success case: Go to FBL.
+    -   In error case: Hides ROM and intends to triple-fault.
+-   FBL:
+    -   Verify 2BL image.
+    -   Derive key from key stored in MCPX + Flash, and decrypt 2BL.
+    -   Go to 2BL.

+The rest of the boot behaves like MCPX X3 1.0.

+**Assumptions for chain-of-trust**

--   The CPU will start execution in the MCPX ROM.
+-   The CPU will start execution in trusted MCPX ROM.
 -   The MCPX ROM can not be read or modified.
--   The decrpyted 2BL or Kernel can not be read entirely.
+-   The decrypted 2BL or kernel can not be read entirely.
 -   All parts of the software following the MCPX are not-attackable and signed.